andreass0/IDAICE_Plugin_User_Guide/_build/html/_sources/Detailed_Modeling_Guide.md

 ---
 name: esbo_simultan
 ---
-SIMULTAN components for ESBO systems
+User interface for the ESBO-Plant
 ```

 **In the plugin UI:**